 The bar chart and performance table provide an indication of the risks of investing in the Fund.
 The bar chart shows changes in the performance of the Series I shares of the Fund from year to year as of December 31.
-The performance table compares the Fund's performance to that of style-specific benchmarks and a broad-based securities market benchmark (in that order).
+The performance table compares the Fund's performance to that of a broad-based/style-specific securities market benchmark and a peer group benchmark comprised of funds with investment objectives and strategies similar to those of the Fund (in that order).
 The bar chart and performance table below do not reflect charges assessed in connection with your variable product; if they did, the performance shown would be lower.
 The Fund's past performance is not necessarily an indication of its future performance.